* Central Bank announces bailout

-MOSCOW, Dec 15 (Reuters) - Russia stepped in to rescue Promsvyazbank, the country's 10th largest private lender, on Friday in the third costly financial bailout by the country's central bank this year.
+MOSCOW, Dec 15 (Reuters) - Russia has stepped in to rescue Promsvyazbank, the country's 10th largest private lender, its central bank said on Friday, the third in a series of costly financial bailouts this year.

-Promsvyazbank's (PSB) rescue follows the central bank bailout in August of Otkritie, once the country's largest private bank, and later B&N.
+Promsvyazbank (PSB) is the latest banking casualty since late August, when the central bank rescued Otkritie, once the country's largest private bank, and later B&N.

-The bailouts mark the biggest challenge to Russia's financial sector since a banking crisis 20 years ago and show how the country and its banks are grappling with the economic impact of lower oil prices and Western sanctions.
+The bailouts mark the biggest challenge to Russia's financial sector since a banking crisis roughly 20 years ago and show how the country and its banks are grappling with the economic impact of the fall in oil prices and Western sanctions over the Ukraine conflict.

 "As part of measures aimed at increasing (Promsvyazbank's) financial stability and ensuring its continued work in the banking services market, it is planned that the Bank of Russia act as an investor using the funds of the Banking Sector Consolidation Fund," the regulator said.

-The latest rescue followed late-night talks, when the central bank presented the troubled bank with an ultimatum: find 100 billion roubles of extra capital or be bailed out.
+The latest rescue was announced on Friday, following late-night talks, when the central bank presented the troubled bank with an ultimatum: find 100 billion roubles ($1.7 billion) of extra capital or be bailed out.

 People with direct knowledge of the matter said Promsvyazbank's co-owner and chairman, Dmitry Ananyev, and central bank governor Elvira Nabiullina, agreed on a rescue at a late-night meeting.

-"Over a prolonged period of time the regulator was examining our assets, which resulted in a request for additional provisions and, as a result, the temporary administration was introduced," the bank said in a statement.
+"Over a prolonged period of time the regulator was examining our assets, which resulted in a request for additional provisions and, as a result, the temporary administration was introduced," their statement said.